Deployment Guides / Configuration & Monitoring

 Overview

-The benchmark suite in scripts/ lets you compare Aurora against Bifrost (and optionally LiteLLM) on the same machine with identical request load.
+The benchmark suite in scripts/ lets you compare Aurora against six other AI gateways on the same machine with identical request load.
 All gateways forward to a shared mock OpenAI-compatible backend so the test measures gateway overhead, not provider latency.

 Two load-generator modes are available: